-Amy Guth’s expertise is at the intersection of digital media with journalism and literature.
-She is general manager/publisher and oversees operations of RedEye and Metromix at Tribune Publishing Company, is a late-night talk radio host on WGN Radio and is an adjunct faculty member of University of Chicago’s Graham School, where she teaches social media.
+Amy Guth is general manager/publisher and oversees operations of RedEye and Metromix at Tribune Publishing Company, is a show host on WGN Radio and is an adjunct faculty member of University of Chicago’s Graham School, where she teaches social media.
 She is the current president of Association for Women Journalists Chicago, is author of the 2006 novel “Three Fallen Women,” serves as a mentor-editor at The Op-Ed Project, and is on the Inland Press Association’s digital advisory panel.

 Guth has spoken at colleges, universities, literary festivals and technology conferences about book promotion, writing, editing, social media and SEO, and has taught in the Chicago Tribune and other US newsrooms about digital media for journalists.
 She also co-hosted the long-running Chicago reading series, RUI: Reading Under The Influence, for four years.